Staff-Alerts/project/glossary.md

 * Create
 * Send
 * Approve
+* Administration

 ### Staff
 A member of Environment Agency staff with one or more mobile telephone numbers registered to get notification messages.

 ### Staff Information Website
 This is the public website maintained by ICS that provides detailed information on current issues to staff.
-It can be accessed here: www.environment-agency.gov.uk/bcm
+It can be accessed here: <www.environment-agency.gov.uk/bcm>

 ### Staff Information Helpline
 This is the public telephone IVR maintained by ICS that provides detailed information on current issues to staff.
-It can be accessed by dialling 0800 917 1704
+It can be accessed by dialling 0800 917 1704.

 ### User
 A member of Environment Agency staff with access to the internal application.
 All users of the system have individual user account which gives them access to the parts of the system that they need to use.